 In order to ensure the safety and academic progress of all students, Insight School of Oklahoma (ISOK) monitors participation on a daily basis.
-Students that do not engage in assignments on a consistent basis may be referred to a state authority, may be considered truant, and may face withdrawal from ISOK.
+Students who do not engage in assignments on a consistent basis may be referred to a state authority, may be considered truant, and may face withdrawal from ISOK.
 A petition for truancy may be filed in the family's district court of residence.
 The truancy case may remain open until the student re-engages in ISOK; or the ISOK registrar receives either a confirmation of enrollment from another public-school district, or the parent completes the Intent to Homeschool form.

 Any student who is not on pace for on time completion for coursework and who has not completed any instructional activities for a fifteen-school-day-period is considered truant and shall be withdrawn for truancy.
 ISOK will notify the legal guardian that the student has been withdrawn for truancy or is approaching truancy.
+A student who is reported for truancy two (2) times in the same school year shall be withdrawn and prohibited from enrolling in the same virtual charter school for the remainder of the school year.
+The resident school district will be notified of the withdrawal.